WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 <p align="center">
   <img src="./images/ex1.png">
 </p>

+In this example, we have a simulation of customers visiting a web page; first column is the user identification, second is how many pages were visited and, finally, how many clicks were tracked.

 Notice the response can be represented as a JSON as well where each row represents each user: